-This is a collection of stats from around WordPress.com that we’ve decided to share with the world because there’s no good reason not to.
+This is a collection of stats from around WordPress.com that we’ve decided to share with the world.
 Interested in your own stats?
 Every WordPress.com blog includes an integrated stats system, also available for self-hosted WordPress sites with Jetpack.

-WordPress.com users produce about 41.5 million new posts and 53.2 million new comments each month.
+Users produce about 61.8 million new posts and 55.4 million new comments each month.